NoV8rs/NoV8rs/README.md

 A Hardcore Platformer featuring Squeak the Mouse
 ![image_2024-10-20_225717121](https://github.com/user-attachments/assets/a5c0e7ab-e187-404c-b68e-2800c1351c50)
 - [Unity Tech Demo](https://github.com/NoV8rs/Tech-Demo)
 Tech Demo of what I learned in Unity as my 1st year at NSCC.
+Picture HERE
 - [Horde No More](https://github.com/Impuse007/Horde_No_More)
 Still in development, Horde No More is a Wave based game
 ![Screenshot 2024-10-20 191226](https://github.com/user-attachments/assets/4de6d3b3-c224-465c-90d2-6676d1f292c8)